-1.1 Installation
+2.1 Installation

-1.1.1 For the lazy ones
+2.1.1 Recommended way

-If you are in a hurry, you will love the modoboa installer!
-It's a set of Python scripts to install a fully functional email server on one machine (modoboa, postfix, dovecot, amavis and more).
+If you start from scratch and want to deploy a complete mail server, you will love the modoboa installer!
+It is the easiest and the quickest way to setup a fully functional server (modoboa, postfix, dovecot, amavis and more) on one machine.